Hotels near National Palace Museum, Taipei City

 • What are the most popular landmarks to visit in National Palace Museum?

-If your travel plans to National Palace Museum are flexible, we recommend visiting at least one of the following most popular landmarks: Dwarakadhish Temple, Golden Temple, or Baga Beach.
-Dwārka is the city you should stay in if you want to visit Dwarakadhish Temple.
-Staying in Amritsar is preferred if you want to visit Golden Temple.
-To visit Baga Beach, it’s most convenient if you stay in Baga.
+If your travel plans to National Palace Museum are flexible, we recommend visiting at least one of the following most popular landmarks: New Delhi Railway Station, Walking Street, or Hanoi Old Quarter.
+New Delhi is the city you should stay in if you want to visit New Delhi Railway Station.
+Staying in Pattaya is preferred if you want to visit Walking Street.
+To visit Hanoi Old Quarter, it’s most convenient if you stay in Hanoi.

 See more FAQs